Fight Civil Asset Seizure and Forfeiture

 For forfeiture actions initiated by the Hillsborough County Sheriff’s Office (HCSO) or the City of Tampa Police Department (TPD), even in those cases in which the city or county does have a valid claim to the property, an experienced asset forfeiture attorney can often negotiate the return of the property for a fraction of the asset’s true value.

+In other cases, the property can be released without any payment or with a small payment in exchange for signing a “waiver of damages” form.
 If you can not afford to lose your asset, whether it is cash, a vehicle, a firearm, or other property, contact an attorney who can explain your rights and devise a plan of attack.

 Attempts to Circumvent the Right to an Adversarial Preliminary Hearing

-In some cases, the police will attempt to frustrate a person’s right to contest the seizure by focusing them to sign a “Settlement Agreement and Release” sometimes while the person is being in handcuffs and surrounded by several armed law enforcement officers.
+In some cases, the police will attempt to frustrate a person’s right to contest the seizure by forcing them to sign a “Settlement Agreement and Release,” sometimes while the person is in handcuffs and surrounded by several armed law enforcement officers.
+The settlement agreement and release purport to assign all rights and interests in the seized property to the city or county agency in Florida.

 The purported consideration in such an agreement is the city or county’s agreement not to proceed further with Forfeiture Proceedings.
-Under such an agreement, it says “I hereby waive my rights to have the settlement reviewed by a judge, mediator, or arbitrator per Florida Statute 932.704(7).”
+Under such an agreement, it says, “I hereby waive my rights to have the settlement reviewed by a judge, mediator, or arbitrator per Florida Statute 932.704(7).”

 Even if you were forced to sign such a settlement agreement, you could still request an adverse preliminary hearing to contest the taking of your property subject to the seizure within the time period permitted by law.